You are here

 Structural and Functional Imaging Core

-In 2020, with funding support of more than a half a million dollars from the National Institutes of Health Research Infrastructure Programs, the Imaging Core acquired Nikon’s latest confocal microscope with the largest field of view (25 mm) in its field will enable our team to expand the limits of scientific research.
-With powerful, eye opening images and videos going deep into layers of live tissues to microscopic cellular levels, it will have an immediate positive impact on several NIH projects taking place at the Institute.
+In 2020, with funding support of more than a half a million dollars from the National Institutes of Health Research Infrastructure Programs, the Imaging Core acquired Nikon’s latest high-end confocal microscope.
+With its large working field of view and high-speed, high-resolution resonant scanner, the Nikon microscope provided much-needed infrastructure for large tissue 3D imaging and key support to advance several NIH projects at our Institute.
+Moreover, Nikon microscope’s industry leading technologies for live cell imaging has allowed users to develop new experiments and expand the limits of our scientific research.
 Equipping our Imaging Core facility with state-of-the-art technology creates a central hub for the Institute where hypotheses risen by our research labs are propelled into experiments that pave the way to tomorrow’s discoveries.